 Help Eliminate Poaching: By not buying food and medicines made with Sun Bear body parts, the illegal trade will cease to exist, thus eliminating poaching of Sun Bears.

 Outreach and Education: Get the word out about the plight of Sun Bears and inspire a sense of pride in preserving this beautiful and charismatic species.
 Educate the public about the tragedy facing the Sun Bear species.
 You can also spread the word by blogging and sharing links to the Bornean Sun Bear Conservation Centre online.

-Through our fundraising efforts, our support of the BSBCC helps to fund completion of the much-needed rehabilitation facility in Sabah.
+Through our fundraising efforts, our support of the BSBCC helps to fund completion of the much needed rehabilitation facility in Sabah.
+In 2013, a team of Oakland Zoo staff and volunteers traveled to Borneo to help the BSBCC prepare their visitor center for their Grand Opening to the public.
 Oakland Zoo’s own Maria Trenary, Senior Veterinary Technician, has also travelled to Malaysia to provide hands-on assistance in moving and providing medical care to the Sun Bears currently being rehabilitated by the BSBCC.